Have you asked yourself the following question:

 But, if you’re living paycheck to paycheck and don’t have any kind of emergency fund, then claiming fewer allowances than you’re entitled to may be a good option.
 This means you’ll be receiving less each paycheck but at the end of the year, you’ll receive all the extra money that was withheld as a lump sum.

-You can use your tax refund to build up your emergency fund or to pay off any consumer debt.
+You can use your tax return to build up your emergency fund or to pay off any consumer debt.
 You’re basically forcing yourself to save money from each paycheck.
-Just don’t treat your tax refund as a “bonus”.
+Just don’t treat it as a “bonus”.

 You have to decide for yourself whether you want to “fool” yourself into savings or not by claiming extra allowances.